-- F. Ensuring Compliance with the DURC Requirements and Approved Risk Mitigation Plans and Immediate Reporting of Non-Compliance: - (1) Immediate Reporting of Non-Compliance to Biological Safety Officer: Any non-compliance with DURC requirements and/or risk mitigation plans identified by University personnel, including grants administrators, PIs and their staff, must be reported immediately to the Biological Safety Officer for review, investigation, and follow-up internal and external reporting by the Biological Safety Officer. - (2) 30 Day Reporting to Funding Agency: Instances of non-compliance with the U.S. Government Policy for Institutional Oversight of Life Sciences Dual Use Research of Concern (DURC) and non-compliance with approved risk mitigation plans, as well as the mitigation measures undertaken by the University to prevent recurrences of similar non-compliance, will be reported within 30 calendar days to the U.S. Government funding agency by the Biological Safety Officer (designated ICDUR).
-In the case of non-U.S. Government funded research, reports will be made to the U.S. Government agency designated by the NIH. - G. Assisting PIs: As necessary, the University will assist PIs conducting life sciences research when questions arise about whether their research may require further review or oversight. - H. Appeal Mechanism: PIs may appeal IBC (IRE) decisions regarding research that is determined by the IBC (IRE) to meet the definition of DURC directly to the Vice President for Research.
-If the Vice President for Research determines that the IBC (IRE) should reopen the DURC review, a special meeting of the IBC (IRE) will be convened as soon as possible.
+- (2) 30 Day Reporting to Funding Agency: Instances of non-compliance with the USG Policy and non-compliance with approved risk mitigation plans, as well as the mitigation measures undertaken by the University to prevent recurrences of similar non-compliance, will be reported within 30 calendar days of institutional awareness or receipt of notification of a failure to the U.S. Government funding agency by the Biological Safety Officer (designated ICDUR).
+In the case of non-U.S. Government funded research, reports will be made to the U.S. Government agency designated by the NIH. - I. Assisting PIs: As necessary, the University will assist PIs conducting life sciences research when questions arise about whether their research may require further review or oversight. - J. Appeal Mechanism: PIs may appeal IBC (IRE) decisions regarding research that is determined by the IBC (IRE) to meet the definition of DURC and PEPP directly to the Vice President for Research.
+If the Vice President for Research determines that the IBC (IRE) should reopen the DURC and PEPP review, a special meeting of the IBC (IRE) will be convened as soon as possible.
 The application materials previously submitted and any new information from the PI will be reviewed by the IBC (IRE).
 The PI may be invited to be present during the IBC (IRE) meeting to present information and/or answer questions.
-The final decision of the IRB (IRE) following the appeal review will be communicated in writing to the PI and the Vice President for Research. - I. Review Processes: Information about the process for review of research subject to the U.S. Government Policy on DURC is available upon request, consistent with applicable law.
+The final decision of the IRB (IRE) following the appeal review will be communicated in writing to the PI and the Vice President for Research. - K. Review Processes: Information about the process for review of research subject to the USG Policy is available upon request, consistent with applicable law.

-J. Certification by University:
+L. Certification by University:

-- (1) When applying for or accepting U.S. Government funds for life sciences research, as applicable, the University will certify that it is in compliance with all aspects of the U.S. Government Policy on DURC.
-(Reference: Section 7.2 L. of the U.S. Government Policy Life Sciences Dual Use Research of Concern.) - (2) All potential DURC (see Section 11.1 above) must be reviewed and approved by the IBC (IRE) before submitting grant applications or contracts.
+- (1) When applying for or accepting U.S. Government funds for life sciences research, as applicable, the University will certify that it is in compliance with all aspects of the USG Policy on DURC and PEPP. - (2) All potential DURC and PEPP (see Section 11.1 above) must be reviewed and approved by the IBC (IRE) before submitting grant applications or contracts.
 (See Section 8.1.
 B. of these procedures for details.)